NEETHU-T-G/COVID-19-DATA-ANALYZATION/README.md

-COVID19 Data Analysis Using SQL.
+Data Analysis Using SQL.Hope this will help you.